Hurt in an Automobile Crash in or Around Washington DC?

 What Should I Do After a Car Crash?

-Getting a fair car accident settlement often depends on what happens immediately following a wreck.
+Getting a fair car accidents settlement often depends on what happens immediately following a wreck.
 To protect your right to compensation, follow these steps:

 - Call for an ambulance and the police.
 Your most important concern after a crash should be getting emergency medical treatment for yourself and anyone else who may need it.
 However, even if everyone seems fine, you should still call the authorities to ensure you get a police report.